Workforce Development at GCU

 GCU also offers varying levels of sponsorship for our partnership organizations, including benefits and perks for your company.
 To get started in becoming a GCU trade partner and help provide opportunities for students, please contact Mickey Nunez.

-3 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (“BLS”), Machinists, as of May 2022, retrieved on Dec.
-11, 2023.
-Due to COVID-19, data from 2020 to 2022 may be atypical compared to prior years.
+3 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Machinist Occupations as of May 2024, retrieved July 2026.
+Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
 BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
-It does not reflect the earnings of GCU graduates as machinists, nor does it reflect earnings of workers in one city or region of the country or a typical entry-level salary.
+It does not reflect the earnings of GCU graduates as machinist occupations, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
+It is very unlikely that a median salary will reflect an entry-level salary.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
 Grand Canyon University can make no guarantees on individual graduates’ salaries.
-Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc., against a pool of candidates.
+Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

-5 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (“BLS”), Electricians as of May 2022, retrieved on Nov.
-1, 2023.
-Due to COVID-19, data from 2020-2022 may be atypical compared to prior years.
+4 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Construction and Extraction Occupations as of May 2024, retrieved July 2026.
+Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
 BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
-It does not reflect the earnings of GCU graduates as electricians, nor does it reflect earnings of workers in one city or region of the country, or a typical entry-level salary.
+It does not reflect the earnings of GCU graduates as construction and extraction occupations, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
+It is very unlikely that a median salary will reflect an entry-level salary.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
-It may give you a basis to es:mate what you might earn at some point if you enter this career.
+It may give you a basis to estimate what you might earn at some point if you enter this career.
 Grand Canyon University can make no guarantees on individual graduates’ salaries.
 Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.